TheAihopGG/IT-Tasks-Bot/README.md

 # IT Tasks Bot

-This is pet project, it has created to practice python and requests
+This is a bot for discord.
+The bot uses [IT-Tasks-API] to work correctly.
+This is a pet-project.
+Round-the-clock support is not guaranteed, but you can run it yourself.

 ## Setup